carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy.rst

   clang-tidy options:

-    -checks=<string>         - Regular expression matching the names of the checks to be run.
-    -disable-checks=<string> - Regular expression matching the names of the checks to disable.
+    -analyze-temporary-dtors - Enable temporary destructor-aware analysis in clang-analyzer- checks.
+    -checks=<string>         - Comma-separated list of globs with optional '-'
+                               prefix.
+Globs are processed in order of appearance in the list.
+Globs without '-' prefix add checks with matching names to the set, globs with the '-' prefix remove checks with matching names from the set of enabled checks.
     -fix                     - Fix detected errors if possible.
+    -header-filter=<string>  - Regular expression matching the names of the headers to output diagnostics from.
+                               Diagnostics from the main file of each translation unit are always displayed.
     -list-checks             - List all enabled checks and exit.
+Use with -checks='*' to list all available checks.
     -p=<string>              - Build path

   -p <build-path> is used to read a compile command database.